 - UTC time stamp in the secondary header (aka TMUTC), please see Metop Space-to-Ground Interface Specification, section 188.8.131.52.2, under EPS Technical Notes.

 - Satellite Binary Time, abbreviated SBT (aka On-Board Time, OBT_ISP) in the ancillary data field, please see DJD Appendix A7-3 OBT-to-UTC correlation, under Reception Station Design Documentation.

 The EPS mission control centre maintains the onboard TMUTC source by uploading OBT-to-UTC correlation coefficients at regular intervals.
 Typically, the resulting accuracy of the TMUTC time stamp is in the order of +/- 0.007 second relative to UTC.
 However, this typical performance is not guaranteed and reliance on this parameter is not recommended.

 In light of this, it is recommended that users strictly use the OBT_ISP time stamp and perform the translation to UTC in their ground processing via the OBT-to-UTC correlation parameters.
 These parameters will be sent via the ADMIN message and published on the website.
 The formula for computing UTC based on OBT_ISP and the correlation parameters are described in the Metop Space-to-ground Interface Specification, section 184.108.40.206.

 TD 18 Metop Direct Readout AHRPT Technical Description

 Information on the collection of environmental data from data collection platforms (DCP) and its subsequent distribution to users via Meteosat.

 HRPT LRPT Direct Broadcast Services Specification

-This document defines the specification of the High Resolution Picture Transmission (HRPT) and the Low Resolution Picture Transmission (LRPT) services provided by the METOP satellite.
+Specifications of the High Resolution Picture Transmission (HRPT) and the Low Resolution Picture Transmission (LRPT) services provided via Metop.